Have you been injured in a motor vehicle accident?

 - Careless driving

-We have the experience to handle all types of claims and injuries, including:
+We have experience handling all types of claims and injuries, including:

 - Torn ligaments and tendons